RichardBao1/Stock-Manager/README.md

 # Stock-Manager
 Basic Stock Manager built within a few days as challenge.
+You are able to buy, sell and analyse stocks of your choosing.
+Data collected through several API's.

 Uploaded onto Heroku as a working demo: